 In 1819 John Wilson, a professional resurrectionist was sentenced to nine months imprisonment in Edinburgh for the same offence as Armstrong, and yet six years later, body snatcher William Clarke alias Taylor received only a further three months imprisonment for admitting he had been responsible for stealing 45 bodies in the space of 5 months from Walcot churchyard, Somerset.

 An unusual term of 9 months imprisonment was served on Buckinghamshire body snatcher Robert Beasley alias Bonner, who, in 1831 stole the body of Elizabeth Bates from Wingrave parish churchyard.
-His accomplice however, Thomas Moody, was only imprisoned for 6 month, something which perhaps may not have gone down favourably with Beasley.
+His accomplice, however, Thomas Moody, was only imprisoned for 6 months, something which perhaps may not have gone down favourably with Beasley.

 There seems to be no rhyme or reason as to the differing length in sentences.

 Mention the word transportation and the mind conjures up images of convicts serving their time in the remote penal colonies of Van Diemen’s Land.
 However, being transported didn’t always mean that you were sent far away from home.

 Take for example an early body snatching case that happened near the Scottish capital of Edinburgh in the parish of Old Pentland.